turingschool-examples/intro-to-CSS-transitions/README.md

 }
 ```

-And since `transition-property: all` is the default, we can actually just remove that line all together!
+And since `transition-property: all` is the default, we can actually just remove that line all together.
+Let's also remove the extra `transition-duration` since it's not doing anything for us anymore.

 ```css
 div {